have been thinking about IATA as air cargo becomes more famous in the mainstream

 CNS, the expertise of CNS as a viable organization, will be gone.

-That would augur terrible things for air cargo.
+That would mean terrible things for air cargo.

 The CNS Partnership Conference held yearly in various locations in the U.S.